Event exports

 These event exports themselves are of a simple nature and CANNOT be altered to include more information.
 If additional data is required after receiving an export, you can use services such as GetOrder based on the ID as specified in the export.

 This documentation page is aimed at setting up your event export configuration in Admin Suite, which takes the cake when it comes to ease of use.
-If you like to get in-depth knowledge about event exports however, such as best practices, please see our API Event exports documentation.

 Creating your event export configuration